Uncertainty-driven Exploration Strategies for Online Grasp Learning: Experiments

 We further conducted an ablation study on the amount of collected online data (proportional to the training steps) on the learning efficiency and consistency of our approaches.
 During the online learning of the exploration of epistemic uncertainty with adaptive UCB ratio, we recorded the checkpoints after every 500 training steps and evaluated on our evaluation scenes.
 The results are presented in Fig. \ref{abl}, which shows an overall increase in both metrics during online learning.

-In order to gain a deeper understanding of the performance of our framework, we visualize the evolution of reward maps and uncertainty maps during the training process, as shown in Fig. \ref{training_steps}.
+To gain a deeper understanding of the performance of our framework, we visualize the evolution of reward maps and uncertainty maps during the training process, as shown in Fig. \ref{training_steps}.
 Our observations show that the high reward regions tend to concentrate on parts of objects that can be grasped safely with a high probability, such as the center region of a homogeneous surface.
 On the other hand, false positives on hard objects are identified as the main exploration targets during the online training.
-Moreover, the agent to grasp successfully due to the increased uncertainty in these regions.
-Therefore, exploring these areas can help the agent to learn more effective grasping strategies in the presence of uncertainty.
+Exploring these areas can help the agent learn more effective grasping strategies in the presence of uncertainty.
 Similarly, transparent objects can lead to false negatives due to the difficulty of accurately sensing the object's shape and position.
 Exploring these regions can help the agent to improve its understanding of the environment and reduce the number of false negatives.